jklinges/GeoMapping/README.md

-# GeoMapping homework for UNC Data Analytics Bootcamp
+# GeoMapping Visualizing Data with Leaflet homework for UNC Data Analytics Bootcamp
 The github repo for this code is located here.

 Important points: